helloMaskTeam/.github/profile/README.md

 ## So are you going to start profit-making company?
 Yes, by helping indie hackers and startups we hope to get generous ROI from those who gets success.
 We will be open indie hacker startup

+## Have any suggestions/questions?
+Please write on the discussion https://github.com/orgs/helloMaskTeam/discussions and You are invited to [discord](https://discord.gg/S6xUqBj2E4)